General

 9. What are the reporting obligations for CME Term SOFR?

-CME Group standard reporting requirements vary according to how you access and use the data.
-This is covered in more detail in our Reporting and Audit Guide.
+CME Group standard reporting requirements vary according to how you access and use the information.
+This is covered in more detail in our Reporting and Audit Guide, link here.

-Display Devices – Reporting obligations for accessing CME Term SOFR in Display Devices will begin in January 2023.
+Display Devices - Reporting obligations for entitlement to access CME Term SOFR in Display Devices will begin in January 2023.

-Where CME Term SOFR is accessed for viewing on a screen provided by a licensed data distributor then:
+Where CME Term SOFR is entitled for access for viewing on a screen provided by a licensed information distributor then,

-- the distributor alone will report directly to CME Group the total quantity of display devices with access to the data by your firm.
+1. the distributor alone will report directly to CME Group the total quantity of display devices entitled to access the information by your firm;

-- for each location the report captures, firm name, firm address, and total quantity of devices with access to the CME Term SOFR data.
+3. for each location the report captures, Firm Name, Firm Address and total quantity of devices entitled to access to the CME Term SOFR information;

-Where CME Term SOFR is accessed for viewing on a screen, and the access to the display devices is managed by the license holder (licensee) then:
+Where CME Term SOFR is entitled to access for viewing on a screen, and the entitlement to access for the display devices is managed by the license holder (licensee) then,

-- the licensee will be required to report directly to CME Group the total quantity of display devices with access to the data by your firm.
+• the licensee will be required to report directly to CME Group the total quantity of display devices entitled to access to the information by your firm;

-- for each location, the report captures firm name, firm address, and total quantity of devices with access to the CME Term SOFR data.
+• for each location, the report captures Firm Name, Firm Address and total quantity of devices entitled to access the CME Term SOFR information;

-Where CME Term SOFR is used for Non-Display Benchmark Use, licensees have no reporting obligation for such use.
+Where CME Term SOFR is used for Non-Display Benchmark Use, Licensees will have no reporting obligation for such use.

 Reporting obligations for Use License Categories 1 and 2